kestra-io/docs/content/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra.md

 ---
-title: "Top 10 cool features I love about Kestra"
+title: "Why I Love Kestra: 10 Features That Have Won Me Over"
 description: "This blog post lists 10 Kestra features that have changed my work for the better."
 date: 2024-04-20T10:00:00
 category: Solutions